-- (1) "Import" means to receive a live audiovisual broadcast of a horse race. - (2) "Inquiry" is an investigation by the stewards of potential interference in a contest prior to declaring the result of said contest official. - (3) "Interstate common pool" means a pari-mutuel pool that combines comparable parimutuel pools from one or more locations that accept wagers on a horse race run at a sending track for purposes of establishing payoff prices at the pool members' locations, including pools in which pool members from more than one state simultaneously combine pari-mutuel pools to form an interstate common pool. - (4) "Invitational handicap" is a handicap for which the racing secretary or handicapper has selected the contestants and assigned the weights.
+- (1) "Import" means to receive a live audiovisual broadcast of a horse race. - (2) "Industry representative" is one or more individuals, none of whom shall be attorneys, selected by a licensee to appear with them at a proceeding before the stewards or proceedings before the commission.
+They shall not act as an attorney in any proceeding pursuant to Section 36-2-27 NMSA 1978. - (3) "Inquiry" is an investigation by the stewards of potential interference in a contest prior to declaring the result of said contest official. - (4) "Interstate common pool" means a pari-mutuel pool that combines comparable parimutuel pools from one or more locations that accept wagers on a horse race run at a sending track for purposes of establishing payoff prices at the pool members' locations, including pools in which pool members from more than one state simultaneously combine pari-mutuel pools to form an interstate common pool. - (5) "Invitational handicap" is a handicap for which the racing secretary or handicapper has selected the contestants and assigned the weights.